ltrzesniewski/pcre-net/README.md

 If you're looking for maximum speed, consider using the following options:

 - `PcreOptions.Compiled` at compile time to enable the JIT compiler, which will improve matching speed.
-- `PcreMatchOptions.NoUtfCheck` at match time to skip the Unicode validity check: by default PCRE scans the entire input string to make sure it's valid Unicode.
+- `PcreMatchOptions.NoUtfCheck` at match time to skip the Unicode validity check: by default PCRE2 scans the entire input string to make sure it's valid Unicode.
 - `PcreOptions.MatchInvalidUtf` at compile time if you plan to use `PcreMatchOptions.NoUtfCheck` and your subject strings may contain invalid Unicode sequences.

 ### The DFA matching API